Postage stamps and postal history of Pakistan: Currency change

 In 1961, the government decided to introduce decimal currency into the country.
 This necessitated the surcharging of stamps to reflect this change.
 Six stamps were chosen from various issues and overprinted with the following denominations: 1 paisa, 2 paisas, 3 paisas, 7 paisas, 13 paisas (2 designs).
 Their printing was divided between two local printers, both based in Karachi: Pakistan Security Printing Corporation (PSPC) and Time Press, Karachi.
 Times Press used many plates for printing which resulted in varieties and shifts.
 Service stamps with decimal surcharges were also printed by the same printers.
 Forgeries in this issue exist in such numbers that they make the average person think that there are more errors and varieties than in fact.
 In the 2 paisas Service stamps, errors including service on front and surcharge on gum side are forgeries.

 Independent Department

 In July 1962, the government bifurcated the old department and independently placed the postal service under the Ministry of Communications.

 To speed up the sorting of mail, during the 1960s, the post office installed five Thrisell Electro Magnetic Sorting Machines in Karachi and Lahore.
 However, during the 1980s their use was stopped.

 1972 to date

-1972 was the beginning of a new period in the country's postal history with the eastern wing lost in the 1971 War.
+1972 was the beginning of a new period in the country's postal history, with the eastern wing of the country lost in the 1971 War, forming the new country of Bangladesh.
 However, the post office continued to use three languages on stamps until the end of the year.